-A mastoidectomy is surgery to remove cells in the hollow, air-filled spaces in the skull behind the ear.
-These cells are called mastoid air cells.
+A mastoidectomy is surgery to remove cells in the hollow, air-filled spaces in the skull behind the ear within the mastoid bone.
+These spaces are called mastoid air cells.

 Risks may include: